Security and privacy

-You can only apply for a subsidy from the government’s Business Compensation Scheme from www.kompensasjonsordning.no.
-Before you can access the application form, you must identify yourself in the ID-porten.
+When the application form becomes available in autumn 2020, you must identify yourself in the ID-porten before accessing the application form.
 You will receive a notification from Altinn when your application has been processed.

 We will never ask you to provide your security codes, bank or credit card information via text message, e-mail or social media, nor will we send you unsolicited links via such channels.
 We will never send you attachments nor ask for copies of ID documents via text message or e-mail.